ucr-rhic/ucr-rhic.github.io/how-tos/adding_entry_for_ucr_page.md

 - The UCR Github web page address is [`ucr-rhic.github.io`](https://ucr-rhic.github.io).
 And the corresponding Github repository is [`https://github.com/ucr-rhic/ucr-rhic.github.io`](https://github.com/ucr-rhic/ucr-rhic.github.io).
 You always update or modify the Github repository and the changes will be automatically applied to the Github web page within a couple of minutes.

 - Any text file written in Markdown format will be translated to web pages.
 Markdown is a very easy/intuitive text-based format.
 Markdown files are generally given `.md` as extension.
 Knowing the very few basic syntax will be sufficient in our case.
-For example, compare this page to it's raw version here [https://raw.githubusercontent.com/ucr-rhic/ucr-rhic.github.io/master/how-tos/adding_entry_for_ucr_page.md].
+For example, compare this current page to it's raw version [here](https://raw.githubusercontent.com/ucr-rhic/ucr-rhic.github.io/master/how-tos/adding_entry_for_ucr_page.md).

 - There are two ways you can add an entry or modify an existing entry to the UCR Github page.
 The first approach does not require any prior knowledge of `git`, I will call it `non-git user's` approach.
 The other approach assumes you are a git user who is familiar with the `git` commands.
 In both cases, you need to have a Github account and the account should be added to this repository as a collaborator.